tldr-pages/tldr/pages/linux/spectre-meltdown-checker.md

 `spectre-meltdown-checker`

-- Check the currently running kernel and show explanations for taken actions to mitigate a vulnerability:
+- Check the currently running kernel and show an explanation of the actions to take in order to mitigate a vulnerability:

 `spectre-meltdown-checker --explain`